The always up-to-date guide to Christmas fair game and stall ideas

 Award a prize if they knock them all off, or a sweet if they don't.

-Use larger boxes to make it easier and quicker to reassemble the
+Use larger boxes to make it easier - it's also quicker to

 Knock Santa down the chimney